blocknative/web3-onboard/packages/metamask/README.md

 // All fields are optional.
 Legacy MetaMaskSDK option names are accepted for
 // backwards compatibility and mapped to MetaMask Connect EVM internally. interface MetaMaskSDKOptions {
+  /**
+   * Dapp identity forwarded to MetaMask Connect EVM (used for the mobile
+   * connection prompt).
+Only the values you supply here are passed through.
+   * web3-onboard's `appMetadata.icon` is NOT automatically base64-encoded into
+   * `base64Icon`, because inline SVGs can overflow the QR/deeplink payload —
+   * prefer `iconUrl` for the MetaMask-side icon.
+   */
   dappMetadata?: {
     url?: string
     name?: string